evagabriela/WDI/curriculum/week-02/02-functions/README.md

 Functions are especially useful because they enable a developer to segment large, unwieldy applications into smaller, more manageable pieces.

 #### Example of using a function

+Watch this short [video](https://generalassembly.wistia.com/medias/nz5zkq96je) for a use case for when a function could be used.

 Here's an example of what a function can do:

 If you’ve watched enough Matt Damon movies, you may have noticed that the government often spends a lot of time and money to go save his characters.